What is a diaphragm?

-You can use the same diaphragm more than once, and it can last up to 2 years if you look after it.
+You can use the same diaphragm repeatedly, and it can last up to 2 years if you look after it.

 Caya is the only type of diaphragm available in Australia.
 It comes in only one size, and fits about 8 women out of 10.
 A health professional will be able to help you select another form of contraception if the diaphragm is not suitable for you.

-Diaphragms work fairly well if they are put in place and used correctly, but not as well as the pill, a contraceptive implant or an IUD.
-If 100 women use a diaphragm for a year, around 12 will likely get pregnant.
+Diaphragms work fairly well if they are put in place and used correctly, but are not as effective as the pill, a contraceptive implant or an IUD.
+If 100 women use a diaphragm for a year, around 18 will likely get pregnant.

-When used with another barrier method, such as the condom, their effectiveness is increased.
+When used with another barrier method, such as the condom, the effectiveness of the diaphragm is increased

 What could go wrong?

-The diaphragm can’t protect you from getting pregnant if it is not put in place properly, or moves out of place during sex.
-A health professional can show you how to fit a diaphragm before you use it for the first time.
+The diaphragm cannot protect you from getting pregnant if it is not put in the correct place, or moves out of place during sex.

 If you take it out before 6 hours have passed after sex you risk becoming pregnant.